koushik80/droppe-xmas-assign/README.md

 <h3 align="left">Description: </h3>

 <p>The app is created to submit as pre-assignment.
 The implementation strives to be simple.
-The application is composed of the following features:</p>
+The application is composed as follows:</p>

 <h3 align="left">User stories: </h3>
 <ul>